 Ms. Hailey has been Executive Vice President and Chief Financial Officer of Limited Brands since August 1997.
+Ms. Hailey resigned as Chief Financial Officer effective not later than April 28, 2006, at which time she will assume the role of Executive Vice President, Corporate Development.
 She is a director of The Federal Reserve Bank of Cleveland.

-David T. Kollat Director since 1976 Age 66
+David T. Kollat